-Pork chops, cheesy potatoes and a crunchy topping are baked together to make one absolutely delicious family friendly meal.
+Pork chops and cheesy potato casserole with a crunchy topping is an absolutely delicious family friendly meal.
 All you need is a vegetable and dinner is done!

 This post is sponsored by the Wisconsin Pork Association.
 As always, all opinions are honest and my own.